 If someone’s behaviour is bothering you, this person might not even be aware of the effect that his or her behaviour is having on you.
 It might be a good idea to talk to this person about the fact that their behaviour distresses you.
 You can explain that you find this unacceptably offensive or even threatening.
 You can also ask someone you trust, a fellow student or a teacher to say this to this person.
 You can also contact a confidential adviser.
 Please don’t keep it to yourself but talk about it.

 Please indicate if you want to speak to Marc or Janneke, if you do not have any preferance you can also indicate it.
-You can make an appointment by email or by phone.
+You can make an appointment by email:

 > E-mail: email@example.com

 > Any questions?
 Call: 0317-483618

 Walk-in consultation hour (no appointment necessary)

 Day/time: Every Friday 12.30 -13.30 hrs.

 Every Friday from 12:30 – 13:30 there is a walk-in consultation hour with a confidential counsellor.
 You are welcome to stop by without making an appointment.
 The walk-in consultation hours are held alternatively in room 060 and room 063 of the Forum building.
 There will be a notice on the door directing you to the right room.
 If the confidential counsellor is already in session you can take a seat behind the blue closets to wait your turn.

 The walk-in consultation hour is meant to make it easier to reach out to a confidential counsellor to talk about inappropriate behaviour you’ve experienced.
 If you’re not sure whether you should see a confidential counsellor or if you have questions about the work they do, please do not hesitate to come to the consultation hour.

 Can you make a formal complaint?